 Join the Programme

-Applications for the HLA Scholar’s Programme 2024-2025 are now open and are reviewed on a rolling basis, with early applications reviewed first.
-Applications submitted after the 30th of April 2024 will not be reviewed for the 2024-2025 Scholar Year.
+Applications for the HLA Scholar’s Programme 2025-2026 are now open, and are reviewed on a rolling basis, with early applications reviewed first.

 Applications that meet the high standards required for admission into the HLA are accepted on a first-come basis.

-Applications submitted now will be considered for the September 2024 intake.
+Applications submitted now will be considered for the September 2025 intake.

 About the Application Portal

-Within the next few years the HLA will spread onto three continents and we will recruit scholars from over 50 countries.
+Within the next few years the HLA will spread onto five continents and we will recruit scholars from over 50 countries.
 Our progress has only been made possible because of the extraordinary hard work of our community, the spirit of common purpose amongst our scholars and the unity our scholars find in their diversity.

 You will find information within this portal covering what you need to know for your application, including frequently asked questions.
-If you have any further questions, please do reach out to operations@thehealthcareleadership.academy.

 Meet some of our HLA Alumni